jeremyolsen/cb_exec/README.md

 ## The Robot

 The project revolved around the concept of a RC based rover.
 The base chassis is a Traxxas XMAXX 6s 4x4.
 This is being controlled by a Navio 2/Rasperry PI that is running Ardupilot.
-The companion computer is a Nvidoa TX2 which is running ROS/SLAM and other executive functions.
+The companion computer is a Nvida TX2 which is running ROS, SLAM (rtabmap), navigation, path planning and other executive functions.
 The Navio 2 board contains and IMU, compass, and GPS.
 These sensors data is fed back into ROS using MAVROS which is being fused using a EKF.
 Lastly, a ZED Stero camera is used for vision application, such as an R-CNN for object recognition, and depth sensing for the SLAM application.

 ## Project Goals